In Part 1 of this tutorial series, we explained the basics of using widgets in WordPress.

 (Format text easily with the new text widget)

-A text widget can be used to add lists, images, reviews and more to your site … just by typing in text or pasting HTML into the widget content area.
+Text widgets let you insert just about anything you want into the sidebar section or other widget sections, such as instructions, videos, scripts and more to your site … simply type in text or paste HTML into the widget content area.
 You can also give the widget a title.
 Remember to save your settings when done …

-Example: Using A Text Widget To Add A Help Button To Your Sidebar Navigation Section
+Example: Use A Text Widget To Add A Contact Button To Your Sidebar Area

-For this example, let’s set up a contact button on your sidebar that will take visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.
+For this example, let’s set up a clickable help button on your sidebar that takes visitors to a page on your site (or an external site, e.g. a helpdesk) where they can contact you for help and support.

-First, create or source a graphic image that you can use on your own site …
+First, create or source a “help button” graphic image that you can use on your own site …

 Step 1 – Upload your image.